jrihon/thesis/chapters/00_chapter/00_section_03.typ

 $
 r_i (t_0 + Delta t) = - r_i (t_0 - Delta t) + 2 r_i (t_0) + a_i (t_0) Delta t^2 +  𝒪 (Delta t^4)
 $ <eq-verlet-integration-simp>
-As it turns out, summing both equations in @eq-verlet-sum and analytically solving for $r_i (t_0 + Delta t)$ cancels out the velocity and the jerk.
+As it turns out, summing both equations in @eq-verlet-sum and solving for $r_i (t_0 + Delta t)$ cancels out the velocity and the jerk.
 The neat part is that when we actually calculate for the next position (@eq-verlet-integration), we can already fill in $r_i (t - Delta t)$ as this has just been computed in the previous timestep.
 This means that whenever we need to calculate the next position of the atoms, we only need to current position $r_i$ - found by a simple lookup, the precomputed previous position $r_i (t_0 - Delta t)$ and the current acceleration $a_i$ (@eq-verlet-integration-simp).